 Moving onto bumpers next.
 Let us look at the performances of all trainers who have saddled at least 20 bumper runners during this month over the 6-year period:

-All in all there seems to be some useful data for Janaury and good luck punting this month!
+All in all there seems to be some useful data for Janaury and as ever, good luck punting this month!

 Copyright echo date("Y");?> PunterProfits.com